 By Brianna Flavin on 03/25/2019

 You’ve been considering a new career in a business field and there’s one position in particular that piques your interest: financial analyst.
 On the surface, it sounds like the perfect opportunity to leverage your mathematical, methodical mind to provide some financial stability for your family.

 But the more you think about it, the more ambiguous it seems.
 You can guess it has something to do with numbers and data analysis, but the details are hazy.
-What does a financial analyst do, exactly?
+What does a financial analyst do all day?

 “Financial analysts are really the nerds of accounting,” says Jim Miller, an accounting professional who has employed financial analysts for over a decade.
-“I say that in a loving way, but they are the real numbers people who do the hard math.”
+“I say that in a loving way—they are the real numbers people who do the hard math.”

 Just as you predicted, financial analysts deal a lot with numbers.
-But there’s much more to their job than that.
-We enlisted the experts to help you get a better understanding of what a financial analyst actually does.
-Keep reading to find out if this could be your future job title.
+But there’s much more to the job description than that.
+We enlisted experts to offer you a better understanding of what a financial analyst actually does.
+Keep reading to find out whether this could be your future job title.

-Even though financial analysts are constantly crunching the numbers, their work extends much further than spreadsheets and dollar signs.
-It’s their responsibility to help businesses make sound investment decisions.
-They do this by evaluating stocks, bonds and other investments and assessing how or if they can benefit the business.
+Though financial analysts constantly crunch numbers, their goal is to help businesses make sound investment decisions.
+They do this by evaluating stocks, bonds and other investments, and assessing how or whether they can benefit the business.

 Financial analysts use past and present data to help their company determine solid financial plans.
-They’re consistently adapting and learning alongside changing market conditions in order to forecast investment opportunities.
+They constantly adapt and learn alongside changing market conditions in order to forecast investment opportunities.